hardkoro/cv/README_EN.md

 🚩 implemented [social network backend](https://github.com/hardkoro/yatube) with the functionality to create posts, add images & comments

-🚩 created [social network API](https://github.com/hardkoro/yatube_api): token authorizarion, registration, obtaining posts list or a separate post, create post or comment etc.
+🚩 created [social network API](https://github.com/hardkoro/yatube_api): token authorization, registration, obtaining posts list or a separate post, create post or comment etc.

 🚩 as a part of collaborate work I developed an [API for a YamDB service](https://github.com/hardkoro/yamdb_api) — a service for reviews & replies for different pieces of arts.
 Was responsible for review & replies functionality, importing data from CSV-file, created docker containers, deployed project on Yandex.Cloud service

-🚩 created a [Telegram bot](https://github.com/hardkoro/homework_bot) to notify me about the status of the homework check, which was subsequently changed to notify about CI/CD status of the projects being depolyed
+🚩 created a [Telegram bot](https://github.com/hardkoro/homework_bot) to notify me about the status of the homework check, which was subsequently changed to notify about CI/CD status of the projects being deployed

 </details>